Scientific Name

 Etymology

-The specific epithet "hereroensis (her-er-oh-EN-sis)" refers to the original collection location in Northern Namibia that was home to the Herero people, a Bantu ethnic group inhabiting parts of Southern Africa.
+The specific epithet "hereroensis (her-er-oh-EN-sis)" refers to the location of the original collection in Northern Namibia that was home to the Herero people, a Bantu ethnic group inhabiting parts of Southern Africa.
 In their language, the common name for the plant is "sandaalwyn," meaning "sand aloe."

 How to Grow and Care for Aloe hereroensis

-Light: When growing A. hereroensis indoors, place your plant in a window that gets plenty of bright indirect light.
+Light: When growing A. hereroensis indoors, place your plant in a window with plenty of bright indirect sunlight.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
 Outdoors provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. hereroensis in a well-drained soil mix formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.